See the wilderness that awaits you in the Edge of Appalachia

 The Edge of Appalachia Preserve is threatened by the invasion of woody species into prairie openings, as well as unsustainable forestry practices and habitat fragmentation in areas surrounding the preserve.
 In addition, the unauthorized use of off-road vehicles inside the preserve is disturbing habitat and creating favorable conditions for the establishment of non-native weedy plants, which eventually can displace native vegetation.

 The Conservancy has been working to combat these threats through land acquisition, education and restoration efforts.

-• To visit Lynx Prairie, follow SR 125 into Lynx, then turn right (south) onto Tulip Road.
-The first driveway on the left is East Liberty Church.
-Public access to Lynx Prairie is available from a trail beginning in the southeast corner of the cemetery.
+To visit Lynx Prairie, follow SR 125 into Lynx, then turn right (south) onto Tulip Road.
+Follow Tulip Road south .8 miles and turn left onto Cline Road.
+Follow Cline Road for .7 miles to the parking area and trail head.
+Public access to Lynx Prairie is available from a trail beginning in the east corner of the parking area.

 To visit Buzzardroost Rock, follow SR 125 toward the village of Lynx.
 Watch for the sign on the right as you go up a large hill.
 Turn right off SR 125.
 (Owned and managed by The Nature Conservancy and Cincinnati Museum Center)

 To visit The Wilderness Trail, follow SR 125 toward the village of Lynx.
 Take a left on Lynx Rd. then take the next left on Shivener Rd. (gravel).
 Parking lot at the end of Shivener Rd.